psarando/shire-reckoning/Middle-earth-simulation.md

 First I want to emphasize that none of the corresponding Gregorian dates in any of the [synchronization schemes](#synchronize-settings) can be considered cannon.
-Tolkien never attempted to fix these stories to specific period in our actual history.
+Tolkien never attempted to fix these stories to a specific period in our actual history.
 He only included a rough estimate in his letter #211 that the events of *The Lord of the Rings* could have occurred around 6000 years ago, which is why these simulations provide so many possible [synchronization schemes](#synchronize-settings).